AdventureLookup/adventurelookup-backend/README.md

 If you are using OS X or Windows, you will need the [Docker Toolbox](https://www.docker.com/products/docker-toolbox).
-If you are on a native Linux platform, you can download the two tools indidivually [here](https://docs.docker.com/compose/install/) and [here](https://docs.docker.com/machine/install-machine/).
+If you are on a native Linux platform, you can download the two tools individually [here](https://docs.docker.com/compose/install/) and [here](https://docs.docker.com/machine/install-machine/).

-The package comes with a default `dev.env` that can be copied/renamed to `.env` and used as-is.
+## Env
+There is an `.env` file where you can tweak the settings for the project.
+(Recommended for production)

 Once you have the tools installed follow these steps: